Sdegr/Thesis/README.md

 NOTE: There are three errors in the train.en file.
 If a combination of the \
 Stanford Segmenter (for Chinese) and Moses Tokenizer (for English) is used. \
-This can be solved by tokenizing the train.en file with the mozes tokenizer. \
+This can be solved by tokenizing the train.en file with the Mozes Tokenizer. \
 After this, search for lines; 12636, 30908 and 39265 and removing these exact lines \
 before STEP 17.
 (I only wrote down the number of the lines after I tokenized so the \
 lines to be deleted have another number, but you should be able to find them with the instructions above. \